Rishhhhh/voike/README.md

 - **Safe & stable**: ops are versioned; plans only change when you opt in.
 - **Optimizable**: plan graph metadata allows IRX/DAI/AI Fabric to schedule and improve workflows.

+### Dynamic language runtimes (VVM + containers)
+FLOW does not require the host OS to ship every SDK.
+Instead:
+- Build a thin container image per runtime (e.g., `mcr.microsoft.com/dotnet/sdk:8.0`) and register it as an env descriptor (`voike env add examples/vvm/dotnet-env.yaml`).
+The backend already tunnels descriptors through Docker on macOS + Linux, so the same image runs everywhere.
+- Create a VVM descriptor that references the env by name/ID and encodes the command to run (`examples/vvm/dotnet-vvm.json`).
+The descriptor lists the project files/artifacts VOIKE should inject into the container.
+- When FLOW (or `/vvm/:id/build`) needs that runtime, the grid job pulls the declared image, executes the command, and returns logs/artifacts—no host-level dotnet/python/java installs are required.
+- Repeat for Python, Java, npm, etc. by swapping the base image / command; FLOW + VVM keep the contracts consistent while Docker guarantees parity between laptop + `voike.supremeuf.com`.

 ## 7. CLI, Scripts & VPKG

 - `npm run lint` – TypeScript type-check (tsc --noEmit).